CannyChiu/TechnicalTalentPartnerHub/README.md

 **In addition to the above Talent/Talent Acquisition Resources, wanted to highlight resources to better understand R&D (Engineering, UX, Trust, Data, Product, and more):**

+## **Campus Recruiting/Early Talent:**
+* [Major League Hacking](https://mlh.io/) - great way to find out about hackathons happening across the world!
+Hackathons are great ways to engage in the community and pipeline Product, UX, Design and Engineering Talent.
+Talent can partner with their Social Impact/Corporate Social Responsbility teams on joint engagement in hackathons.
+* [One Req](https://onereq.com/): This recruiting community focuses alot on UR (University Recruiting)- check out the wonderful templates & strategies provided by this organization: campus referral program guidelines, internship extension documents, headcount planning, and more.

 ## **Software Engineering:**
 * ["Accelerate: Building and Scaling High Performing Technology Organizations"](https://itrevolution.com/book/accelerate/): Great resource for understanding the challenges/opportunities of building a strong engineering organization - it tells the story of a fictional company attempting to modernize the way they build applications to support business needs
 * [Staff Engineer: Leadership beyond the management track by Will Larson](https://staffeng.com/book): I just started this book, but I loved the insights of developers on the technical track.
 It goes through the role expectations of Staff+ Engineers at multiple companies through storytelling by multiple Staff Engineers.